-Domain: Program Management Dimension: Collaboration Collaboration is the fundamental key for the successful delivery of health services.

-1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Does not collaborate with members of the school community and stakeholders in the delivery of health services.
+2 Domain: Program Management Collaboration is the fundamental key for the succes Dimension: Collaborations Studies Stud 1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Does not collaborate with members of the school community and stakeholders in the delivery of health services.
 Occasionally collaborate with members of the school community and stakeholders in the delivery of health services.
 Effectively collaborate with members of the school community and stakeholders in the delivery of health services.
 Provide opportunities for partnerships with members of the school community and stakeholders in the delivery of health services.
 Consistently engage in partnership building with members of the school community and stakeholders in the delivery of health services.

-Domain: Program Management

-Dimension: Clinic Environment
+Bomain: Program Management Dimension: Clinic Environment